wishonia/wishonia/README.md

 # Digital Twins

 We'd like to allow people to create Digital Twins of themselves in the simulated World of Wishonia.
-Digital Twins are meant to be autonomous agents to work together to find positive sum games, figure out how their analog real-world counterparts can work together to maximize wish fulfillment.
+Digital Twins are meant to be autonomous agents to work together to find positive-sum games, figure out how their analog real-world counterparts can work together to maximize wish fulfillment.
 They should also be able to use tools and interact with the world to automate the production of public goods.